vigetlabs/parts-kit/README.md

 Check our [Github Project](https://github.com/orgs/vigetlabs/projects/54) to see what features you can contribute to (or feel free to suggest your own).

 ## Deploy NPM package
 For deployments, we let features build up on `main`.
-When we're ready for a release, run `npm run deploy` from your command line.
+When we're ready for a release, one must authenticate via `npm login` from your command line using the [Viget NPM account](https://my.1password.com/vaults/maxyfxamkf65q6flnyqzyixhgi/allitems/sb4qvqutpbbkvegrel3owkcqva), then  run `npm run deploy`.
 It runs a `build-lib` script and then uses `np` to automatically tag a release, update package.json and publish to NPM.

 We use [unpkg.com](https://unpkg.com/) as our CDN.
 Deploying a new version of the NPM package will automatically publish the script to our various app implementations.